gitfaq(7) — Linux manual page

 You will need to run git add --renormalize to have this take

 effect.
-Note that if you are making these changes on a
+Note that if you are making these changes on a project

-to make it in a per-user configuration file or in the one in
+in a per-user configuration file or in the one in

 $GIT_DIR/info/attributes, since making it in a .gitattributes